nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a certain doctor by typing his/her name in the CLI
+1. Receptionist requests to find a certain doctor by typing his/her name in the CLI
 2. PlannerMD shows a list of doctors with that name and the corresponding appointments
-3. User sees that doctor is available and requests to schedule the appointment
+3. Receptionist sees that doctor is available and requests to schedule the appointment
 4. PlannerMD updates the doctor's schedule which is reflected immediately

     Use case ends.